 Developing the Parshall Flume

 While working at the U.S. Soil Conservation Service, Dr. Ralph L. Parshall saw a need for more accurate measurement of surface waters – in particular irrigation / water rights flows.
-At that time, flows were commonly measured with weirs or Venturi flumes were used to measure flow, but both of which had sizeable shortcomings.
+At that time, weirs or Venturi flumes were used to measure flow, but both of which had shortcomings.
 Starting in 1915 with the sub-critical Venturi flume, Dr. Parshall made a series of modifications, ultimately leading to his Improved Venturi flume.

 As a short-throated flume only one measurement needed to be made to determine the flow rate through the flume – greatly simplifying the determination of the flow rate.

 Six years after his work began, Dr. Parshall filed a patent for his new “Parshall Flume”.

 Over the years, Dr. Parshall’s work has been extended to flumes both larger and smaller than his original investigations.
 Currently there 22 distinct size of Parshall flume standardized under ASTM D1941-91(2003) Standard Test Method for Open Channel Flow Measurement of Water with the Parshall Flume and ISO 9826:1992 Measurement of Liquid Flows in Open Channels – Parshall and SANIIRI Flumes as well as other national and industry standards.